omarmiatello/telegram-api-generator/example/telegram.md

 <p>Use this method to set a custom title for an administrator in a supergroup promoted by the bot.
 Returns <em>True</em> on success.</p>

     setChatAdministratorCustomTitle(chat_id: IntegerOrString, user_id: Integer, custom_title: String)

+<p>Use this method to ban a channel chat in a supergroup or a channel.
+Until the chat is <a href="#unbanchatsenderchat">unbanned</a>, the owner of the banned chat won't be able to send messages on behalf of <strong>any of their channels</strong>.
+The bot must be an administrator in the supergroup or channel for this to work and must have the appropriate administrator rights.
+Returns <em>True</em> on success.</p>

+    banChatSenderChat(chat_id: IntegerOrString, sender_chat_id: Integer)

+<p>Use this method to unban a previously banned channel chat in a supergroup or channel.
+The bot must be an administrator for this to work and must have the appropriate administrator rights.
+Returns <em>True</em> on success.</p>

+    unbanChatSenderChat(chat_id: IntegerOrString, sender_chat_id: Integer)

 <p>Use this method to set default chat permissions for all members.
 The bot must be an administrator in the group or a supergroup for this to work and must have the <em>can_restrict_members</em> administrator rights.
 Returns <em>True</em> on success.</p>